memphis then and now – Downtown South District

 SOUTH MAIN AND BUTLER AVENUE

-Once empty and listed as “For Rent”, the building at the southeast corner of Main and Butler Avenue is now home to the popular downtown restaurant, Rizzo’s.
+Once empty and listed as “For Rent”, the building at the southeast corner of Main and Butler Avenue was home to the restaurant, Rizzo’s in 2019.
 The building next door, once occupied by Dixie Sheet Metal Works, is now obstructed by a Main Street Trolley stop.
 It houses several organizations, including The Memphis & Shelby County Film and Television Commission.

 Image credit: Dixie Sheet Metal Works.
 Memphis Streetscapes Collection, DIG MEMPHIS.